ITU-BDSA23-GROUP9/Chirp/docs/report.md

 #### Cheeping a Cheep

-In this diagram, we assume, we have a user, who is already following other users.
+In this diagram, we assume we have a user who is already following other users.

 ![Illustration of Cheeping](./diagrams/ActivityDiagramCheep.png)

 ## Sequence of functionality/calls through _Chirp!_

-In the following, two sequence diagrams are shown.
-The first shows a general overview of some of the calls a user - authorized or not - might go through, while the second gives an idea of what a specific call looks like and the inner workings behind it.
+We will provide two sequence diagrams to show the dynamic interactions between components in our Chirp! system and the order in which they occur.
+The first shows a general overview of some of the calls a user - authorised or not - might go through, while the second gives an idea of what a specific call looks like and the inner workings behind it.

 ### Sequence diagram 1